 Most of the stock screeners that are available on the internet are free, but few screeners also come with a paid version and some extra tools.

 The TMX stock screener is offered by the company that owns all the major stock exchanges in the country, i.e., the TMX group.
 This Toronto-based company owns and operates the Toronto Stock Exchange, TSX venture exchange, and the Montreal exchange.

 But the strongest point in this stock screener’s favor is that it’s perfect for beginners.
-It’s as straight forward as screeners get and still offer a comprehensive range of metrics that one might need to short-list stocks.
+It’s as straightforward as screeners get and still offers a comprehensive range of metrics that one might need to short-list stocks.

 The criteria elements you can use for screening are divided into 14 comprehensive categories that include dividends, growth metrics, and five technical indicators.
 The range of metrics and indicators might not be well suited for active day-traders, but it’s adequate for retail investors.

 Once you have your list of screened stocks, there are 62 inputs, metrics, and ratios that you can use to rank order your selections.

 In many ways, Stock Rover is quite different from the TMX screener.
 First of all, it’s paid.
 It’s not as straight forward as TMX screener is, and while it does help you screen Canadian stocks, it doesn’t give you access to all Canadian securities.

 But the reason it’s high up on the list is that it’s a powerful stock screener.
 It allows you to create your custom screeners using 554 metrics, including a wider range of technical indicators.
 But the best part is that you can create custom metrics using the existing ones.